-The lagoon is just north of the treatment plant main campus next to the Columbia Slough.
-In order to maintain daily plant operations, Environmental Services is completing the project in phases over several years.
+The work includes dewatering parts of the lagoon, removing solids, and reconstructing and lining the lagoon system.
+To maintain daily plant operations, Environmental Services is completing the project in phases over several years.

 Columbia Slough Trail Closures